header logo

 Calciopoli Scandal and the Consequences for the Italian National Team

-The Calciopoli Scandal that broke out just a month before the World Cup put the entire Italian National Team in a state of extreme tension.
-What punishments could Juve or Milan receive at that time?
+The Calciopoli scandal, emerging just a month before the World Cup, plunged the Italian national team into extreme tension.
+What punishments could Juve or Milan face as a consequence?

-The press closely following the Italian Prosecutor's Office in the trial of the country's biggest sports scandal since Totonero in 1980 believed that Juve could be demoted to Serie C1 while Milan and Lazio would be relegated to Serie B.
+The press, closely monitoring the Italian Prosecutor's Office during the trial of the country's biggest sports scandal since Totonero in 1980, speculated that Juve might be demoted to Serie C1, while Milan and Lazio would be relegated to Serie B.

-The pressure at that time was unimaginable for the Italian players.
-It must be said that the trials that would decide the fate of Juve and Milan had not yet taken place.
-When the World Cup officially began, the future of the Italian National Team players was also put on the scale.
+The pressure was unimaginable on the Italian players.
+The impending trials set to decide the fate of Juve and Milan had not yet taken place.
+When the World Cup officially began, the future of the Italian national team players was hanging in the balance.

 More than half of the players in this squad could have faced court after the 2006 World Cup